mindhivenz/gulp-cf-deploy/README.md

 1. CloudFormation will only output the SecretAccessKey when the key is first created (or regenerated)
 2. When doing anything with IAM users you need to specify so in the stack options

-Say you are creating a IAM user and keys for in in your template:

 ```yaml
 ...